darvld/solid-kotlin/docs/draft.md

         }
         Wrap -> {
             // Returns the Widget or fails with a WidgetBindingException if
-            // a wrapper from a different runtime/language already owns the widget Widget.wrap(pointer)
+            // a wrapper from a different runtime already owns the widget Widget.wrap(pointer)
         }
         TryWrap -> {
-            // Returns null if the wrapping fails, so a null cast is required
+            // Returns null if the wrapping fails Widget.tryWrap(pointer)!!
-            // to return Widget here
-            Widget.tryWrap(pointer)!!
         }
         MaybeWrap -> {
-            // Always returns a Widget, but if wrapping failed we won't be able
+            // Always returns a Widget, but if wrapping fails we won't be
-            // to receive events, use this only for internal/final parts of your
+            // able to receive events, use this only for internal/final
+            // parts of your code
-            // code, or otherwise warn the code's user of the limitations Widget.maybeWrap(pointer).also { it: Widget->
+            Widget.maybeWrap(pointer).also { it: Widget->
-                // Use this to check whether the widget was successfully wrapped if(it.isWrapper)
+                // Use this to check whether the widget was successfully
+                // wrapped
+                if(it.isWrapper)
                 	TODO()
                 else